Hazrat Shahjalal International Airport: Terminal 1, Terminal 2 and Domestic Terminal

 The airport has three major terminals.
 Terminal 1 (T1) and Terminal 2 (T2) are for international flights, and they are located in the same building.
 T1, on the ground floor, is used as the international arrivals concourse hall.
 T2, on the first floor, serves as the international departures concourse hall.
 A third adjacent terminal building, known as the Domestic Terminal, is for domestic flights.
 This is located to the left of the international terminals.
 In the single-storey Domestic Terminal, both the arrivals concourse hall and the departures concourse hall are on the same floor.

 Terminal 3

 Construction of the third terminal started in December 2019 and is still under construction.
 According to the project design, the facilities of the terminal include 26 boarding bridges, of which 12 will be built in the first phase and the remaining 14 at a later phase, 16 conveyor belts, 115 check-in counters including 15 self-check-in kiosks, 64 departure immigration desks, 59 arrival immigration, 3 VIP immigration desks and 10 automated 'e-gates' at the exit.
 For passengers' convenience there will be 12 walkalators, 35 escalators, and 43 elevators.

 On 7 October 2023, the terminal was partially inaugurated, with 90 percent physical work being done, by the then Prime Minister Sheikh Hasina.
-However, due to delays in decision making regarding issues like logistics, ground handling, training, system calibration etc., Terminal 3 is not expected to enter into operation until at least 2026.
+However, due to delays in decision making regarding issues like logistics, ground handling, training, system calibration etc. Terminal 3 is not expected to enter into operation until at least 2026.

+In April 2026, State Minister for Civil Aviation Rashiduzzaman Millat stated that the terminal will likely open by 16 December or early 2027.